2010

 In 2010, Resthaven’s 75th anniversary was celebrated with events at residential and community services sites.

-• A community grants program, dispersing over $130,000 to more than 36 agencies involved with older people.
+• A community grants program, dispersing over $130,000 to more than 36 agencies involved with older people

-• Scholarships to fund undergraduate and postgraduate nursing scholarships at the University of Adelaide, Flinders University and the University of South Australia, and postgraduate (doctoral) research scholarships at Flinders University (in the area of Disaster Management) and Alzheimer’s Australia.
+• Scholarships to fund undergraduate and postgraduate nursing scholarships at the University of Adelaide, Flinders University and the University of South Australia, and postgraduate (doctoral) research scholarships at Flinders University (in the area of Disaster Management) and Alzheimer’s Australia

-• A perpetual undergraduate nursing scholarship for a student of Aboriginal or Torres Strait Islander background at the University of South Australia.
+• A perpetual undergraduate nursing scholarship for a student of Aboriginal or Torres Strait Islander background at the University of South Australia

-• An additional research project through COTA Seniors Voice into the engagement of older people in the community.
+• An additional research project through COTA Seniors Voice into the engagement of older people in the community

 • Funding for research into bushfire and disaster management.

-Resthaven’s Strategic Plan for 2010-2015 was launched, with a key decision to move away from the ‘Mission and Vision’ statements to a single ‘Statement of Purpose’, reflecting Resthaven’s focus on outstanding care and support, and recognising diversity.
+Further, Resthaven’s Strategic Plan for 2010-2015 was launched, with a key decision to move away from the ‘Mission and Vision’ statements to a single ‘Statement of Purpose’, reflecting Resthaven’s focus on outstanding care and support, and recognising diversity.
 The Board also reviewed what ‘we value’ at Resthaven.

 A review into the current management structure and corporate areas (Human Resources, Workforce Development, and Risk and Compliance) resulted in a restructure.
 The department of Culture, People and Risk was formed, and a new role was created: Senior Manager, Residential Care.